The Be Happy Yoga Project

 The Be Happy Yoga Project will regularly review the implementation of its Equality and Diversity Policy and strategy as the effectiveness of the policy’s aims and objectives can only be judged by how the policy operates in practice.
 Where evidence is found of ineffectiveness, immediate remedial action will be taken to ensure implementation.

-Incidents of harassment by one service user to another will be dealt with immediately as they arise.
-The service user will initially be asked to refrain from such behaviour and will be asked to leave the class should it persist.
+Incidents of harassment by one student to another will be dealt with immediately as they arise.
+The student will initially be asked to refrain from such behaviour and will be asked to leave the class should it persist.

 The Be Happy Yoga Project will formally review the implementation of its Equality and Diversity Policy annually.
 Where evidence is found of ineffectiveness, immediate remedial action will be taken to ensure implementation.